 Sometimes, if a guinea pig had pups, it will make a sound like cooing.
 This is normal and you will recognize it instantly, because it sounds warming, mother-like, caring.

 Sometimes these rodents hiss, and this is another sound resembling noises that cats make.
-This one is strangely executed because you might think it is teeth chattering mixed with a hiss.
-Beware now – the cavy is very aggressive and angry.
-It might be angry at you if you nag it for petting, or it might be angry at the other guinea pig (if you have 2 of them).
+This one is strangely executed because you might think it is teeth-chattering mixed with a hiss.

-This need of the guinea pig is not always obvious, so pay close attention.
+What your guinea pig needs is not always obvious, so pay close attention.